 Broadly defining Pan-Africanism as a political and cultural movement as well as an ideology, this course will trace the intellectual genealogy of Pan-African thought into the 20th century.
 Geographically, we will focus heavily on Pan-Africanism in the United States, England, Africa, and the Caribbean and briefly touch on Pan-Africanism in Latin America and Asia.
 In addition to the concept of Pan-Africanism, we will explore the related themes of Black Nationalism, Ethiopianism, and Negritude.
 Lectures will be supplemented with documentary films, recorded speeches, and other multimedia sources.

-AMH 3500: American Labor History with SPOHP Director, Dr. Paul Ortiz (Syllabus)
+AMH 3500: American Labor History with SPOHP Director, Dr. Paul Ortiz (Syllabus (PDF))

 Emphasizing the history of America’s working class people, this course addresses such issues as working class consciousness, theories of organized labor, methods of organization, and class relationships.
 AMH 3500 explores the centrality of labor history as well as working class cultures and struggles in the development of the United States, from the colonial period to the present.
 Emphasis is placed upon the diverse cultures and ideologies of working people as well as their efforts to organize and create free and independent labor organizations including trade unions, labor parties, and mutual aid societies.

 University of Florida Courses: Summer 2013